 If a company goes bankrupt, the Guarantee fund is used to satisfy employees’ claims for their unpaid salaries, cash compensations for the unused annual leave, severance pay, pay for the damage caused by occupational accidents or diseases, and payment for idle time.

-Employers pay 0.16% of the gross wage to the Guarantee/ Warranty Fund.
+Only the employer contributes 0.16% of the gross wage to the long-term employment benefit fund.

 The Long-term Employment Benefit Fund is used for paying severance payments to long-tenured employees who have lost jobs.

 The information contained in this Country Guide is provided for informational purposes only and should not be construed as legal advice on any subject matter.
 The contents of this Country Guide contain general information and may not reflect current legal developments or address your situation.
 You should not act or refrain from acting on the basis of any content included in this Country Guide without seeking the advice or representation of a licensed attorney.
 WorkMotion Software GmbH disclaims all liability for actions you take or fail to take based on any content included in this Country Guide.

 Information provided in this Country Guide is provided “as is” without warranty of any kind, either express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, or non-infringement.
 WorkMotion Software GmbH periodically adds, changes, improves, updates, or removes information without notice, and assumes no liability or responsibility for any errors or omissions in the contents of this Country Guide.
 This Country Guide may contain links to other websites.
 WorkMotion Software GmbH disclaims all liability for the privacy practices or the content of such websites.